varshithaga/visualbaesmusicrecommendation/README.md

 # visualbaesmusicrecommendation
-I have uploaded pdf regarding this project , steps,  database photo , postman and pictures realted to it <br>
+I have uploaded pdf regarding this project , steps,  database photo , postman and pictures related to it <br>
 inside visualbasedmusicrecommendation folder

 # create folder